 This standard requires four probing and one distance test.
 The test's results are an error and each test has a Maximum Permissible Error (MPE).

 Click here to see a sample report individual calibration results and their meanings.
+Note: This sample report is for an older FaroArm model based on the ASME B89.4.22 standard.

 In the report, measurements are conducted in terms of length, Arm positions and quadrants.